sofathitesh/doconce/doc/demos/manual/manual.rst

 However, the following will not be typeset correctly::

-        see the "`examples` directory": "src/examples/index.html"
+        see the "`examples`": "src/examples/index.html" directory.

 The back-ticks must be removed, or the text can be reformulated as in the line above it.